 Frazar Memorial Library has a leisure reading collection.
 Through a subscription to Baker & Taylor's book leasing program, the library regularly offers current popular fiction and nonfiction titles, including The New York Times bestsellers.
-Although the collection is currently small, new books will be added every month.
+Although the collection is currently small, new books will be added every few months.
 We may choose to keep the most popular titles, or we may return them for new ones as their popularity wanes.
 Under the plan, our collection will eventually reach 300 titles per year.

 Leisure books are searchable in the library's catalog and are shelved in the library lobby near the Public Services Desk.
 They circulate for the same length of time as other books.
 Leisure books are easily identifiable by their clear mylar covers.

 The leisure reading collection is in keeping with Frazar Memorial Library's mission of providing user-centered collections and services.
 It allows us to maintain a dynamic collection that is relevant to our users while making optimal use of limited space and resources.